-The Washington Street Historical Society’s founding board includes historians of the neighborhood and long-time activists for its preservation.
-To learn more about the board and the procedures for membership and involvement in the organization, please message Todd Fine at email@example.com.
+The Washington Street Historical Society’s board includes historians of the neighborhood and long-time activists for its preservation.
+To learn more about the board and the procedures for membership and involvement in the organization, please message Bob Goodhouse at firstname.lastname@example.org.

 Mary Ann DiNapoli

 Mary Ann DiNapoli is a local historian with a special interest in the Arab American community of New York.
 She is also a genealogist whose clients have included producers and biographers.

 Joe Svehlak is an active New York City historian and tour guide whose Moravian ancestors immigrated in 1912 to the Washington Street neighborhood.
 He issued a manifesto for its preservation in 2003.

 Esther Regelson has lived on lower Washington Street for several decades and is a community activist of the Friends of the Lower West Side and other groups.